This post might contain affiliate links that give us commission upon purchase. This does not change the price for you.

 4. Receive your bank account details

-Easy Danish business bank account in 2022
+Easy Danish business bank account

 All Danish companies need a business account.
 You could probably accept cash for some time, but at some point you will need to have a bank account.
 Luckily, if you follow our recommendations in this article, you will not pay a lot of money for said bank account.